 - Red.
 It is the symbol of fire.
 This color captures the personality of Kyojuro and Zenitsu, who always bring out their fury.

 - Blue.
 It is the symbol of water.
 Giyu Tomioka wields this sword.
 Giyu reflects a fluid and calm personality.

 - Lavender Blue.
 It is the symbol of the insect.
 Shinobu Kocho is its bearer and has a fast and lethal fighting style.

 - Black.
 This color is strange for a sword.
 So, the masters do not know much about its characteristics and properties.
 What is a fact is that it is an exceptional sword, and its bearer is Tanjiro Kamado.

-Today we were able to understand more in-depth the original meaning of Kimetsu No Yaibo.
+Today we can understand more in-depth the original meaning of Kimetsu No Yaibo.
 We also reviewed several curiosities of the series.
 Such as the explanation of Tanjiro’s earrings and the interpretation of the colors of the swords.
-This anime will catch you in its story from the first moment, and all its mythology makes us love it, even more, every day.
+This anime will catch you in its story from the first moment, and all its mythology makes us love it even more every day.